Israel–Mauritania relations

 Israel and Mauritania relations refers to the historic and current bilateral relationship between Israel and Mauritania.
+Mauritania declared war on Israel as part of the Six Day War.
 In 1999, Mauritania became the third member of the Arab League—after Egypt and Jordan—to recognize Israel as a sovereign state.
-The two countries established full diplomatic relations in October 1999.
-However, as a response to the Gaza War (2008–09), relations were frozen since 2009.
+However, after the Gaza War, Mauritania withdrew recognition of Israel in 2009 and severed all relations by March 2010.

 History

+State of war

-Mauritania declared war on Israel as a result of the 1967 Six-Day War, following the Arab League's collective decision (Mauritania was not admitted to the League until November 1973), and did not reverse that declaration until 1991.
+Mauritania declared war on Israel during the Six-Day War in 1967, following the Arab League's collective decision (Mauritania was not admitted to the Arab League until November 1973), and did not reverse that declaration until 1991.

+Little public information exists as to the state of war.
 For some 32 years until about early 1999, Israelis were seemingly oblivious to the ongoing state of war.

-Mauritania did not abide by moves to recognize Israel's right to exist in the same way as most other Arab countries, after the earlier 1967 Khartoum Resolution.

-Little public information exists as to the state of war, and it has been inferred that the declaration of war had been reversed by 1999 from :